diogovalentte/mantium/README.md

 ### Source site URL changes

 Sometimes the URL of a source site changes (_like comick.fun to comick.io_).
-In this case, you can open an issue if a new release with the updated URL is unavailable.
+In this case, please open an issue if a new release with the updated URL is not released yet.

 ### Manga Plus source
-The Manga Plus site and API make available only the first and last chapters of the mangas, so, when you're updating the last chapter you read, most chapters of the manga will not show.
-I recommend you to read the manga in the other source sites and when you get to the last chapter, you remove the manga and add it again from the Manga Plus source.
+Only the first and last chapters are available on the Manga Plus site, so most chapters do not show on Mantium.
+I recommend reading the manga in the other source sites and when you get to the last chapter, remove the manga and add it again from the Manga Plus source.

 # Running manually